natalie-kate/Haunted/TESTING.md

    - Hero image and header image looking pixelated where the xsmall version is being used.
 Have changed back to small will change again if I find a solution as will effect my performance scores.
 Solution: Added in media query for screens smaller than 450px (majority of mobiles) to use the xsmall versions of the main images.
-Looks pixelated on devtools but fine on phones themselves.
+Looks pixelated on devtools but fine on phones themselves- Amendment took back out again hadn't refreshed on phone and was pixelated still.
 Similarly the small version is looking pixelated on screens above 1000px so have changed to original image at this point.
    - Testing on mobile when realised that the read more button wasn't working.
 After two and a half hours of going back the stack overflow example and playing about in code pen, realised I had put the input and label in its own div so that i could apply bootstrap classes to it for positioning.
 So after playing